hemantksingh/messup-learn/Infrastructure/Kubernetes/Kubernetes Security.md

 Authentication in Kubernetes is configurable, and you could define one or more authentication methods for your API server.
 An authentication plugin is defined by the cluster administrator with configuration parameters on the API server itself.
 There are no usernames stored in the API server for authentication purposes, it's up to the selected authentication plugin to define and implement how a user is defined and authenticated.
 Some of the common authentication plugins available are:

-* Client Certificates - most commonly used - e.g. in managed cloud service like AKS.
+* Client Certificates - most commonly used way to authenticate to the API server e.g. in managed cloud service like AKS.
 A request is authenticated when a valid, trusted certificate is presented as part of the HTTP request.
 Certificate contains the username (used for authorization - i.e. what the user can do) in the Common Name (CN) field of the certificate.
 * Authentication Tokens - HTTP Authorization header in the client request
 * Basic Http - uses static password files read during API server startup, simple to setup and use (Dev)